meteor-gazelle/meteor-gazelle/doc/specs/thread_tagging.md

 **Functional Requirements:**

-* The user must be able to search by labels, tags, or any permutation of the two.
+* The user must be able to search by labels, tags, or any combination of the two.

 ### 6.0 Editing a forum's unique tag and label list